animalCodes/SocketEnhancements/README.md

 ### Sockets

-Sockets represent "slots" in an item which can be filled with enhancements.
+Sockets represent 'slots' in an item which can be filled with enhancements.
 By default, they are applied by crafting an "orb of binding" which is then added to the item in a crafting table.